Introduction

 2. Reintegrate: Implement and keep measuring impact in real life.

-3. Scale up: Apply to more teams, to customer support, product creation, etc.
+3. Scale up: Apply to more teams, divisions, locations, etc.

 Example 3: Improving people’s nutritional behavior.

-In this example, we applied first principles thinking to assess why people struggle with their nutrition despite knowing which choices are good for them and which ones are not:
+In this example, we applied first principles thinking to assess why people struggle with their nutrition despite knowing which choices are good for them and which ones are not.
+This process resulted in the creation of our Holifood experience.

 ASSESS CURRENT REALITY